-Though cocoa butter sounds like a dairy ingredient, it is actually the fatty portion of the cacao bean, and is naturally dairy-free.
+True dark and semi-sweet chocolates are made with a base of cocoa solids (cocoa powder), cocoa butter and sugar.
+Though cocoa butter sounds like a dairy ingredient, it is actually the fatty portion of the cacao bean.
+It is naturally dairy-free.

 However, many brands are not pure chocolate, and instead have milk added, usually in the form of butter oil, milk fat, milk solids, or milk powder.

-Most brands of chocolate are also at risk for cross-contamination, as dark chocolate tends to be produced on the same lines as milk chocolate.
-If you are dealing with a severe milk allergy, seek out chocolate brands that are made in allergen-safe facilities with milk-free lines.
+Many brands of chocolate are also at risk for cross-contamination, as dark chocolate tends to be produced on the same lines as milk chocolate.
+Watch for an allergen statement (e.g. “this product may contain milk“).
+In case of doubt contact the manufacturer.

 If you or your child has a severe milk allergy, seek out chocolate brands that are made in allergen-safe facilities with milk-free lines.
 Examples include: Enjoy Life mini chocolate chips, chunks and dark chocolate, and Nestlé Toll House Simply Delicious Semi-Sweet and Dark Chocolate Morsels.